kuppurukrishna/MD_DOC/Rangeslider/rangeslider.md

 component to a form.
 For more information, refer [**Add a Component to a Form**](https://opensource.hcltechsw.com/volt-mx-docs/docs/documentation/Iris/iris_user_guide/Content/C_UsingComponents.html#add-a-component-to-a-form)**.**

-## D. A. Building and previewing the app
+## D. Building and previewing the app

 After performing all the above steps, you can build your app and run it on your device.
 For more information, you can refer to the [Building and Viewing an Application](https://opensource.hcltechsw.com/volt-mx-docs/docs/documentation/Iris/iris_user_guide/Content/Cloud_Build_in_VoltMX_Iris.html#cloud) section of the **Volt MX Iris** User Guide.

-You can then run your app to see the Timeline work in real time.
+You can then run your app to see the RangeSlider work in real time.

 ## 3. References